Trekking in Norway: Great Routes for Hiking Holidays

 Location: Sunnmøre Alps.

 - Knivskjellodden.
 This secluded place in the country’s north offers fantastic opportunities for trekking in Norway.
-While hundreds of thousands of tourists visit North Cape every year, only the savviest journeyers get to know about this place and dare to trek it.
-If you really wish to experience something unusual, not popular among the wider public yet not less unique because of it, then you should definitely try to trek Knivskjellodden.
+While hundreds of thousands of tourists visit North Cape every year, only the savviest travelers get to know about this place and venture into hiking here.
+If you really wish to experience something unusual, not popular among the wider public yet, then you should definitely try trekking to Knivskjellodden.

 Location: the north of Norway.

 - Horseid and Bunes Beach.
-Reach the Lofoten Islands by taking a daily ferry from Reine and get a chance to have a walk on this unique beach.
-Located just some 100 kilometers away from the Arctic Circle, this beach provides you with an opportunity to enjoy naturally azure waters and white sand, making you believe that you are as close to the equator as one may be.
-Granite peaks, scattered across the trek trail, are also out-of-outer and ensure that you will be able to relish in inexpressible sceneries.
+Reach these postcard-like beaches by taking a ferry from Reine, Lofoten’s most popular destination.
+Located just some 100 kilometers away from the Arctic Circle, these beaches provide you with an opportunity to enjoy naturally azure waters and white sand, making you believe that you are as close to the equator as you may possibly be.
+Granite peaks, scattered across the trek trail, are also out-of-outer and ensure that you can relish in inexpressible, mountainous sceneries.

 Time: from 5 to 7 hours.